-Immediate Action: The District will provide victim(s) with access to medical care.
-The District will also assess the safety needs of the victim(s) and take steps to provide security-related services (contact information for College Police, Title IX Administrator, escort services, protection against retaliation, restraining and protective orders, etc.) and other support services (mental health care, adjusting class schedules).
+IMMEDIATE ACTION: The District will provide victim(s) with access to medical care.
+The District will also assess the safety needs of the victim(s) and take steps to provide security-related services.
+Victims will be provided with contact information for the College Police and the Title IX Administrator; information about escort services, protection measures against retaliation, and restraining and protective orders along with details of other support services such as mental health care and adjusting or accommodating class schedules.

-Investigation: A thorough investigation of the allegations will be undertaken that will include the collection and preservation of all evidence.
+INVESTIGATION: A thorough investigation of the allegations will be undertaken that will include the collection and preservation of all evidence.
 The District will provide a copy of Sexual Misconduct Policy to the victim along with information regarding time frames for inquiry, investigation, and resolution.